isomerpages/tp-virtualcampus/_events/Clubs/TP Walk for Rice.md

 </ul>
 </td>
 <td rowspan="1" colspan="1">
-<p>Learn about how you can contribute to WFR and get a shot at winning awesome
+<p>Learn how you can contribute to WFR and get a shot at winning awesome
 prizes!</p>
 </td>
 </tr>